 This study, the latest in a series exploring new retirement realities, takes a close look at the priorities, rewards and challenges of giving in retirement, as well as the benefits of giving back in retirement — for retirees, their families and society at large.

 Key insights from the study also include:

-This report is the fifth in a series of in-depth studies conducted in partnership with Age Wave focusing on seven life priorities, as defined through Merrill Lynch Clear®.
-Merrill Lynch Clear is a pioneering approach designed to connect people’s lives to their finances and help them live their best life in retirement.
-The study was conducted and data analyzed during the second half of 2014 and is based on a nationally representative survey of more than 3,600 respondents.
+This report is part of a series of in-depth studies focusing on seven life priorities for people as they move to and through retirement, including family, work, health, home, giving, leisure and finance.
+The study was conducted in July 2015 and is based on a nationally representative survey of more than 3,600 respondents.
 To learn more about the findings, download the study here.